MadjawBadpaw/Detection-Engineering-Lab-Wazuh-Sysmon-Atomic-Red-Team/README.md

     G --> H[Wazuh Dashboard]
 ```

 > No production data, no real credentials in this repo.
-Network details are scrubbed where they don't matter to the write-up.
+Network details may be present in screenshots but that's dynamic.

 <br>